zaczap/bios201/Workshop2/README.md

 ### Viewing a sashimi plot

-Sashimi plots are a common was of visualizing splicing events.
+Sashimi plots are a common way of visualizing splicing events.
 Search for gene "SMNDC1".
 Once it loads, right click the read area and select "Sashimi plot".
 A new window will appear with the plot.